AnnMLin/Handshake/README.md

 import Experiment from '../lib/experiment'

-const newExperiment = new Experiment('add_members_exp') // creates a new experiment object with experiment group const {isEnabled} = newExperiment.activate() // activates experiment on user and save experiment activation to DB `experiments` table if(isEnabled) {
+// Creates a new experiment object with experiment group const newExperiment = new Experiment('add_members_exp')

+// activates experiment on user and save experiment activation to DB experiments table const {isEnabled} = newExperiment.activate()

+if(isEnabled) {
-    // do something
+    // do something for the enabled group
 }

 ```